solutions-crypto/near-guildnet-tools/README.md

 Docker does the same thing as LXD / LXC just in a slightly different way.
 Our script will do the following

-- Compile nearcore-1.17.0-rc.2 for guildnet
+- Compile any version input for guildnet
 - Creates a lxc container to compile the binaries and exports a tar file with binaries back to the host
 - Sets up the host machine to run the binaries using systemd
 - Creates a neard system service that runs with a non-privilaged system account